This is a guide covering sports photography tips.

 Use the Auto ISO mode along with the Aperture priority mode.
 In Auto ISO mode, the camera will automatically select an appropriate ISO number in case the shutter speed gets too slow.

-This system prevents the use of too slow a shutter speed and in the process getting a blurry image.
+This system prevents the use of too slow a shutter speed and in the process gets a blurry image.

 12. Don’t Use the Flash